Understanding Binge Eating Disorder

-Binge Eating Disorder is the most common eating disorder in the United States with an estimated 3.5% of women, and 2% of men who suffer from this illness.
-BED is characterized by recurrent episodes of binge eating, feeling out of control while binging, and feeling guilt and shame afterward – without the regular use of compensating behaviors to offset the binge episode.
+Binge Eating Disorder (BED) is the most common eating disorder in the United States, with an estimated 3.5 percent of women and 2 percent of men suffering from this illness.
+BED is characterized by recurrent episodes of binge eating, feeling out of control while binging, and feeling guilt and shame afterward — with the regular use of compensating behaviors (vomiting, laxative usage, over exercising, etc.) to offset the binge episode.

 - Frequent episodes of consuming very large amounts of food that are not followed by behaviors to prevent weight gain

 - Eating more rapidly than normal

 - Eating alone out of embarrassment or shame over quantity of food eaten

 - Using food to soothe anxiety, fear, grief, loneliness, etc.

 - Using food as a reward, escape or to avoid stress